This Week in Petroleum History: September 30 – October 6

 Support the American Oil & Gas Historical Society

-Surrounded by 20 acres of lush woodlands, an oil museum collects and exhibits southern Arkansas petroleum – and brine – industrial history.
+Surrounded by 20 acres of lush woodlands, the Arkansas Museum of Natural Resources collects and exhibits southern Arkansas petroleum – and brine – industrial history.
 It also documents the social history that accompanied the state’s oil boom of the 1920s.

 _______________________